Python Programming: Conditionals

 "If your toast is thick, dip the bread for longer, else do not."

-: Use only at the end of your code block, for if the previous conditional tests areFalse
+if: Use only as the first conditional operator.elif: Adds multiple comparisons to yourifblocks.else: Use only at the end of your code block, for if the previous conditional tests areFalse.

 Quick Checks: